 CBLP worked with the University of Maryland’s Municipal Online Stormwater Training (MOST) Center to develop the content for this course.

-This interactive online course is FREE until the end of March 2020.
+This interactive online course is FREE through February 2021.

 2 CBLP CEUs are available.